Introduction:

 Conclusion: Take the First Step Toward Language Recovery

-Language therapy after stroke offers hope, progress, and reconnection.
-While recovery can feel overwhelming, every word regained is a step toward independence and confidence.
-With the right mix of professional therapy, home practice, and family support, communication can greatly improve—even years after a stroke.
+Language therapy after stroke offers hope, healing, and reconnection.
+Even though recovery may feel intimidating, every word regained brings you closer to independence and confidence.
+With the right therapy plan, daily practice, and strong family support, communication can continue to improve—even years after the stroke.